tbfe-de/mc-cppfor-ex/clock-00a/README.md

-#  Encapsulate the Increment Logic and Data in a Class
+# A Simple Class For Building a Clock

 Version of clock-00 using C++98 features only.